Anti-affirmative action rally held in Bayside

 This comes as the city’s own shifts in admissions policies in recent years have been met with opposition from some parents and activists — Chu and Wong included — as some fear qualified Asian students will not be guaranteed access to certain programs and schools.

-Among Saturday’s speakers was Nia Lam, an Asian student from Bayside who attends Stuyvesant High School.
+Among last Saturday’s speakers was Nia, an Asian student from Bayside who attends Stuyvesant High School.

 “That is the real issue.
 And we should focus on that rather than trying to create the short-term solution that only discriminates against Asian students.”